-Subdivisions about every 10° to 30° will probably be adequate to reproduce focussing trends of concave surfaces, without excessive number of surfaces, thus walls in a cylindrical room may be modelled from 12 to 36 surfaces.
-A cylindrical column which disperses energy may probably be modelled from, say 6 to 8 surfaces.
+Remember: Subdivisions about every 10° to 30° will probably be adequate to reproduce focussing trends of concave surfaces, without excessive number of surfaces, thus walls in a cylindrical room may be modelled with 12 to 36 surfaces.
+A cylindrical column which disperses energy may probably be modelled with, say 6 to 8 surfaces.

-What to model?
+What to model